ruigato/geoMusica/README.md

 to my wife and kids that generously agreed to share our time with this life project,

-special thanks to my Sacred Geometry teacher:Luis Elye,
+special thanks to my Sacred Geometry teacher: Luis Elye,

 special thanks to this developers from the TD Community that contributed with inspiration, code or other to this project: